cs50nestm/web/temperature/README.md

 ## Getting Started
 Here’s how to download this problem’s "distribution code" (i.e., starter code) into your own CS50 IDE.
 Log into [CS50 IDE](https://ide.cs50.io) and then, in a terminal window, execute each of the below.

-1. Execute wget wget https://intro.cs50nestm.net/wp-content/uploads/2020/02/temperature.zip to download a (compressed) ZIP file with this problem’s distribution.
+1. Execute `wget https://intro.cs50nestm.net/wp-content/uploads/2020/02/temperature.zip` to download a (compressed) ZIP file with this problem’s distribution.
-2. Execute unzip temperature.zip to uncompress that file.
+2. Execute `unzip temperature.zip` to uncompress that file.
-3. Execute rm temperature.zip followed by yes or y to delete that ZIP file.
+3. Execute `rm temperature.zip` followed by `yes` or `y` to delete that ZIP file.
-4. Execute ls.
-You should see a directory called temperature, which was inside of that ZIP file.
+4. Execute `ls`.
+You should see a directory called `temperature`, which was inside of that ZIP file.
-5. Execute cd temperature to change into that directory.
+5. Execute `cd temperature` to change into that directory.
-6. Execute ls.
-You should see this problem’s distribution code, including index.html and styles.css.
+6. Execute `ls`.
+You should see this problem’s distribution code, including `index.html` and `styles.css`.
 7. You can immediately start a server to view the site by typing

 ```